 - For information on coronavirus, visit gov.uk/coronavirus“

 I reserve my right to continue my ‘allowed daily exercise‘ on the towpath here on the embankment at Nantwich thank you very much!

 We’re aware New Zealand commenced their lockdown today, Wednesday.
-The live Facebook and Twitter feeds from their sensational Prime Minister Jacinda Adern are outstanding.
+The live Facebook and Twitter feed on their sensational Prime Minister Jacinda Adern are outstanding.
 Also their Health Minister.
 Together they’ve undertaken informative, joint, live press conferences.
-They’re completely transparent and honest about what they’re doing, what they know, what they don’t know, and what actions they’re taking.
-I have no doubt she’ll go down in history as one of the most inspirational leaders ever.
-Not just because she’s female.
-Because she’s incredible and unique.
-Of course she too is married to a Gisborne man!
+They’re entirely transparent and honest about what they’re doing, what they know and don’t know, and what actions they’re taking.
+I have no doubt she’ll go down in history as one of the most inspirational leaders ever not just because she’s female.
+Because she’s incredible and unique, of course, she too is married to a Gisborne man!
 So we’re sort of family.
-Oh I wish we had a Jancinda in the UK …
+Oh, I wish we had a Jacinda in the UK …

 A Shout Out For Yays and Nays

 I want to use this space to highlight organisation/corporations that are being helpful and kind during this historic period.

 Yays: Tesco who emailed today to say they’re paying any of their staff who can’t work full wages for 12 weeks.
 They’re going out of their way to support vulnerable people.
 I know others are too, but the wages thing struck me as particularly impressive.

 To all NHS workers and caring professionals.
 I take my hat off to you, feeling thankful I’m not in the health service anymore to be perfectly honest!
 What a strain on them when they’ve been so pared to the bone already.
 And now retired professionals are being ‘coerced’ to go back.
 Goodness, what a balls-up!
 Also all food suppliers and supermarkets.
 What would we do without them?
 I hope they’re rewarded when things calm down.